Bobby Pulido: 2000–2009: Decline in popularity, acting debut, and hiatus

 By 2000, Tejano music's popularity continued to wane, despite music critics' projections that the genre would recover by this time.
 Critics observed the dominance of more established Tejano singers like Navaira, Selena, Mazz, Michael Salgado, and Pulido on the airwaves of the US, where older generations of singers were not able to compete.
 Pulido became a teen idol among Mexican American teenage girls and one of the most influential Tejano recording artists in the same demographic.
-In March 2000, Pulido released Zona de Peligro, though it failed to match the singer's previous work's commercial success.
+In March 2000, Pulido released Zona de Peligro, though it failed to match the commercial success of his earlier albums.
 None of its singles were commercially successful, though Pulido won the Tejano Music Award for Male Entertainer of the Year—his third consecutive win.
-According to musicologist Guadalupe San Miguel, Tejano musicians in the late 20th century and the early 21st century rendered their individuality indiscernible.
-Pulido released his sixth studio album, Siempre Pensando En Ti, in March 2001; it fared less commercially successful, peaking at number 50 on the Top Latin Albums chart.
-The album marked Pulido's final recording to impact a music chart on Billboard.
-In 2002, Pulido orchestrated the Celebrity Golf Classic, a philanthropic endeavor that raised $50,000 (2002 USD) for the Easter Seals program.
+According to musicologist Guadalupe San Miguel, Tejano musicians in the late 20th century and the early 21st century had become increasingly indistinguishable from each other.
+Pulido released his sixth studio album, Siempre Pensando En Ti, in March 2001; it was less commercially successful, peaking at number 50 on the Top Latin Albums chart.
+The album was Pulido's last recording to chart on Billboard.
+In 2002, Pulido hosted the Celebrity Golf Classic, which raised $50,000 (2002 USD) for the Easter Seals program.
 McAllen Mayor Leo Montalvo announced at the event that November 2, 2002, would be "Bobby Pulido Day".

-Pulido released his eponymous album, Bobby, which spawned the top 40 US single "Vanidosa".
+Pulido released his eponymous album, Bobby, which produced the top 40 US single "Vanidosa".
 He recorded a cover version of Mexican singer Juan Gabriel's 1999 single "Se Me Olvidó Otra Vez" for Bobby.
-His following albums, Montame (2003) and Vive (2005), failed to chart, ending his eight-year presence on Billboard.
+His subsequent albums, Montame (2003) and Vive (2005), failed to chart, ending his eight-year presence on Billboard.
 In 2003, Pulido made his acting debut in the telenovela television movie La Decada Furiosa, in which he played himself.
 Two years later, he appeared as a guest on the reality television show Big Brother México.
 Pulido performed and recorded "Ya Ves" for the live televised benefit concert, Selena ¡VIVE!, in April 2005.
 His following album, Enfermo de Amor, was released in August 2007.
-AllMusic's Evan Gutierrez complimented Pulido's use of mixing genres without "[pushing] the envelope very far", and said the album "sound[s] fresh rather than repetitive", though found it lacking in production quality.
+AllMusic's Evan Gutierrez complimented Pulido's blending of music genres without "[pushing] the envelope very far", and said the album "sound[s] fresh rather than repetitive", although he found its production lacking.
 He called the title track and "Una Más" a roots rock recording, and "Desvelado Acústico" a "sophisticated acoustic" Latin pop track.
 After the album's release, Pulido guest starred in three episodes of the telenovela series Fuego en La Sangre as himself.